AFLplusplus/AFLplusplus/docs/ideas.md

 ## WASM Instrumentation

 Currently, AFL++ can be used for source code fuzzing and traditional binaries.
 With the rise of WASM as compile target, however, a novel way of instrumentation needs to be implemented for binaries compiled to Webassembly.
-This can either be done by inserting instrumentation directly into the WASM AST, or by patching feeback into a WASM VMs of choice, similar to the current Unicorn instrumentation.
+This can either be done by inserting instrumentation directly into the WASM AST, or by patching feedback into a WASM VMs of choice, similar to the current Unicorn instrumentation.